premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

-A client sends a message in form of a HTTP Request and server responds in form of a HTTP Response.
-This technique is termed as Messaging.
-These messages contain message data and metadata i.e. information about message itself.
+A client sends a message in form of an HTTP Request and the server responds in form of an HTTP Response.
+This technique is termed Messaging.
+These messages contain message data and metadata i.e., information about the message itself.

 </blockquote>